 The split between work and study is roughly 80:20, so you’ll spend most of your time at work.
-You will also earn a good wage throughout your time at UWS, meaning you can complete a degree without getting into debt.
+You will also earn a wage while you are studying, meaning you can complete a degree without getting into debt.

 This combination of working, learning and earning means you will be able to apply the things you learn in your degree to your workplace and vice versa.

 Unlike traditional routes into degree-level education, you’re already in work so won't need to start looking for a graduate job once you’ve completed your degree.

 UWS is currently recruiting for five Graduate Apprenticeships degree courses.
 Full details of these degrees can be found using the links below:

 These degree courses are only offered as part of the Graduate Apprenticeship programme.